rng-guy/NFSMWBartender/README.txt

-v1.0.13: Added compatibility note for VltEd and other .asi mods in "LIMITATIONS" section of README v1.0.14: Added compatibility note for Binary mods in "LIMITATIONS" section in README v1.0.15: Added note about README structure v1.0.16: Clarified stability comment about LimitAdjuster in "LIMITATIONS" section of README
+v1.0.13: Added compatibility note for VltEd and other .asi mods in "LIMITATIONS" section of README v1.0.14: Added compatibility note for Binary mods in "LIMITATIONS" section in README v1.0.15: Added note about README structure v1.0.16: Clarified stability comment about "NFSMW LimitAdjuster" in "LIMITATIONS" section of README

 v1.1.00: Fixed a bug with vehicle names containing underscores v1.1.01: Removed some superfluous memory patches